9 Essential micronized progesterone concerns to grasp:

 I think you will agree with me when I tell you that accurate information about micronized progesterone can be hard to sift through.

 Relying on incorrect advice concerning your personal well-being could have disastrous consequences.

 The problem is that there is quite a lot of confusion surrounding what exactly micronized progesterone is.
 Is it synthetic, natural or bioidentical?
-Does micronized mean it is more finely ground and therefore easier for the body to absorb and utilize?
+Does micronized mean it is more finely ground and therefore more accessible for the body to absorb and utilize?

-In the past there have been quite a lot of controversy surrounding hormone therapies which may have led many women to forego treatments all together, but their hot flashes and other symptoms started up again.
+In the past, there has been quite a lot of controversy surrounding hormone therapies which may have led many women to forego treatments altogether, but their hot flashes and other symptoms started up again.

 We have helped turn once desperate and frustrated women into happy, loving, productive, sexually active, stress-free women and more.

 In this post, I am going to teach you all about micronized progesterone, what it is, how to get relief from menopausal symptoms, how to use it and what to look out for.

 #1: Micronized Progesterone

 Micronized progesterone is progesterone finely ground in a lab so therefore it can absorb into the bloodstream easily.
 It is commonly used in transdermals (topical) creams, lotions, and gels.

 When someone says natural micronized progesterone, they are referring to micronized progesterone extracted from plants that closely matches progesterone made in the human body.